sagemath/sagewiki_to_gh-2022-10-10/prep/2010/TeleConference.md

   * Please plan to arrive a few minutes early to each session so you can get all your equipment up and running properly.

-  * In your web browser connect to <link will go here>.
+  * In your web browser connect to the link that was distributed via the group email list.

   * Accept running the download - it is a Java application.